 Conestoga Valley School District at a Glance

-The district provides numerous special services to its students, including gifted education, learning support, emotional support, life skills support, Response to Instruction and Intervention (RtII), speech and language programs, bullying prevention programs, Club Ophelia, the Student Assistance Program (SAP), "It's a Girls Thing" Club (left), guidance counselors in each school and nurses or nurse assistants in each building.
+The district provides numerous special services to its students, including gifted education, learning support, emotional support, life skills support, Multi-Tiered System of Supports (MTSS), speech and language programs including English as a Second Language (ESL), Safe2Say Something program, bullying prevention programs, and the Student Assistance Program (SAP).
+There are school counselors and psychologists in each building, three district-wide home school visitors/social workers, and nurses and/or nurse assistants in each building.

 CV has a tradition of strong, enthusiastic parental support.
-In 1975, the district initiated Volunteers in Action (VIA), an organized volunteer program.
-Last year, VIA had 670 volunteers.
+In 1975, the district initiated Volunteers in Action (VIA), an organized volunteer program that assists teachers and administrators.

 CV FAST FACTS